-Hosts with special skills or talents may be asked to assist with park programs, event or activities.
-Participation is dependant upon hosts’ interest and the permission of park management.
+Hosts with special skills or talents may be asked to assist with park programs, events, or activities.
+Participation is dependent upon the hosts’ interest and the permission of park management.

 Some parks will need hosts that are comfortable operating a computer and a willingness to be trained to use our online reservation system.